Kon'e: Nanboku-chō (1336–1392) and Muromachi period (1336–1573)

-However, since nearly all other items related to the enthronement ceremony, apart from the emperor’s ceremonial robes, were lost in the warfare, the enthronement of Emperor Go-Kashiwabara, the 104th emperor, was delayed for more than twenty years.
-During this interval, the emperor’s robes and benkan were repaired, and new ceremonial robes for the court nobles were prepared.
+However, since nearly all other items related to the enthronement ceremony, apart from the emperor's ceremonial robes, were lost in the warfare, the enthronement of Emperor Go-Kashiwabara, the 104th emperor, was delayed for more than twenty years.
+During this interval, the emperor's robes and benkan were repaired, and new ceremonial robes for the court nobles were prepared.
 The enthronement ceremony was finally held on 22 March 1521 (Daiei 1).
 The same robes were reused for the enthronement ceremonies of Emperor Go-Nara (105th) and Emperor Ōgimachi (106th).
-At the time of Emperor Ōgimachi’s enthronement, both the benkan and the jade pendants (gyokuhai) required repairs, which were carried out by Buddhist sculptors, according to the Tokitsugu-kyōki.
+At the time of Emperor Ōgimachi's enthronement, both the benkan and the jade pendants (gyokuhai) required repairs, which were carried out by Buddhist sculptors, according to the Tokitsugu-kyōki.

 Azuchi–Momoyama period (1573–1600)

 The enthronement ceremony of Emperor Go-Yōzei, the 107th emperor, held in 1586 (Tenshō 14), was conducted with the support of the de facto ruler Toyotomi Hideyoshi, and therefore benefited from greater financial resources compared to the preceding Sengoku period.
-However, while the emperor’s sokutai (formal court dress) for summer and winter, as well as his ohiki-nōshi (informal robe), were newly made, the ceremonial robes (kon’e) were not.
+However, while the emperor's sokutai (formal court dress) for summer and winter, as well as his ohiki-nōshi (informal robe), were newly made, the ceremonial robes (kon'e) were not.
 It is presumed that the ceremonial robes produced during the reign of Emperor Shōkō were reused.

 Edo period (1603–1868)

-Emperor Reigen wearing the kon’e and benkan, as depicted in the 17th-century folding screen Illustration of the Enthronement of Emperor Reigen and Abdication of Emperor Go-Sai.
+Emperor Reigen wearing the kon'e and benkan, as depicted in the 17th-century folding screen Illustration of the Enthronement of Emperor Reigen and Abdication of Emperor Go-Sai.

-It is generally believed that the study and practice of yūsoku kojitsu (有職故実, court and ceremonial precedents) declined during the Sengoku period but were revived in the Edo period.
-The so-called “Kan’ei Yūsoku”(寛永有職) of this era has sometimes been criticized as overly ornate or excessively focused on splendor.
+It is generally believed that the study and practice of court and ceremonial precedents (有職故実, yūsoku kojitsu) declined during the Sengoku period but were revived in the Edo period.
+The so-called "Kan'ei Yūsoku" (寛永有職) of this era has sometimes been criticized as overly ornate or excessively focused on splendor.

-However, with regard to the kon’e, the design is believed to have been faithfully preserved from before the Sengoku period into the Edo period.
+However, with regard to the kon'e, the design is believed to have been faithfully preserved from before the Sengoku period into the Edo period.
 This continuity is attributed to the existence of an illustrated reference of the robes commissioned by Emperor Go-Fushimi, as well as the evacuation of court robes to Mount Hiei during the Ōnin War.

-At the enthronement ceremony of Emperor Go-Mizunoo, the 108th emperor, held in 1611 (Keichō 16), all types of robes required by the emperor were newly produced, exceeding even the new garments prepared under Toyotomi Hideyoshi’s donations.
+At the enthronement ceremony of Emperor Go-Mizunoo, the 108th emperor, held in 1611 (Keichō 16), all types of robes required by the emperor were newly produced, exceeding even the new garments prepared under Toyotomi Hideyoshi's donations.
 Components of the imperial ceremonial robes newly produced at that time included the ōsode (outer robe), kosode (inner robe), mo (skirt), and shitōzu (ceremonial socks), while the benkan and seki (court shoes) are believed to have been reused.